Badhansen/url-shortener/README.md

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your `.env` file.
-I have provided an example file .env.example please update it to your own in .env file without .example.
+I have provided an example file `.env.example` please update it to your own in `.env` file without `.example`.

 | Variable    | Description             |
 | :---------- | :---------------------- |